md-najmus-sakib/chichrental-main/README.md

 ## Chichrental
 It's a E-commerce based dress rental mobile application.
+"ChicRental" suggests a platform where people can rent
+stylish and fashionable dresses for their special occasions or events.

 ## Screenshots of our project.
 ![photo_2025-04-15_09-03-47](https://github.com/user-attachments/assets/7abfa746-8387-4467-8528-308e776c7bdb)